 - Current military members looking for assistance as they separate from service can visit one of DAV’s transition service offices.

 - Don’t see an office nearby?
-DAV has more than 1,300 local chapters and departments, and most are staffed by trained veteran experts who can help facilitate your claim.
-You can also check and see if a DAV Mobile Service Office will be visiting your area soon to help deliver services directly to your local area.
+DAV has over 1,200 local chapters and departments, and most are staffed by trained veteran experts who can help facilitate your claim.